-- Prohibitions on Expending FEMA Award Funds for Covered Telecommunications Equipment or Services - Recipients and subrecipients of FEMA federal financial assistance are subject to the prohibitions described in section 889 of the John S. McCain National Defense Authorization Actor Fiscal Year 2019 (FY 2019 NDAA), Pub.
+- Prohibitions on Expending FEMA Award Funds for Covered Telecommunications Equipment or Services - Recipients and subrecipients of FEMA federal financial assistance are subject to the prohibitions described in section 889 of the John S. McCain National Defense Authorization Act for Fiscal Year 2019 (FY 2019 NDAA), Pub.
 L. No. 115-232 (2018) and 2 C.F.R. §§ 200.216, 200.326, 200.471, and Appendix II to 2 C.F.R.
 Part 200.
-Beginning August 13, 2020, the statute as it applies to FEMA recipients, subrecipients, and their contractors and subcontractors prohibits obligating or expending federal award funds on certain telecommunications and video surveillance products and contracting with certain entities for national security reasons. - For additional guidance, please refer to Prohibitions on Expending FEMA Award Funds for Covered Telecommunications Equipment or Services (Interim)
+Beginning August 13, 2020, the statute as it applies to FEMA recipients, subrecipients, and their contractors and subcontractors prohibits obligating or expending federal award funds on certain telecommunications and video surveillance products and contracting with certain entities for national security reasons. - Guidance is available at Prohibitions on Expending FEMA Award Funds for Covered Telecommunications Equipment or Services (Interim) #405-143-1, or superseding document. - Additional guidance is available at Contract Provisions Guide: Navigating Appendix II to Part 200 Contract Provisions for Non-Federal Entity Contracts Under Federal Awards (fema.gov).